-Appointments take place via WebEx.
-The day before your appointment, you will receive an email with a link to participate.
+When you book an appointment, you will receive a confirmation email and a reminder email with a link to participate.
 Before your appointment, make sure that you have a microphone and speakers or headphones.
 To reduce potential audio feedback, the use of headphones is recommended.
 If you have never used WebEx before, you will need to add an extension to your web browser or install the desktop app.

 Math & Stats Help

 Online Meeting: Book a 25 or 55-minute appointment to talk one-to-one with a Math and Stats Help tutor via WebEx.
 It has been our experience that these sessions work better when the student and tutor both use the WebEx desktop app.

 Math & Stats Help tutors can help you to

 - find your mistakes

 - understand course concepts (confidentially)

 While tutors cannot do your homework for you, they can point you in the right direction and give you tips for learning challenging material.

 We recommend that you read the tutor bios before booking an appointment to view the courses and topics they can help with.
 If you don't see what you're looking for, just make an appointment with either tutor, and they will try to help or refer you to someone who can.
 You can also email firstname.lastname@example.org.

 Ryan D. has tutored in mathematics and statistics at the university level for over 10 years.
 He can help students with questions about many undergraduate mathematics courses at the 100-200 level, including MATH 100, 101, 102, 104, 110, 121, 123, 124, 125, 164, 264, 223, 224, 225, 226, etc. He can help students with questions about introductory statistics courses from a variety of colleges/programs, including STAT 244, 245, 246, 103, 241; COMM 104 & 207; PSY 233 & 234; PL SC 214, etc. He also has some expertise with SPSS, Minitab, the 'r' programming language and numerical analysis.